radoshi7/LibRoom/README.md

 	*It will also have option to release room.
 - View booking history
 	* Can view his booking history
-Cases handled:
+<b>Cases handled:</b>
-When an admin deletes a user his reservations are also deleted. when an admin deletes a room bookings containing that room are also deleted.
+-When an admin deletes a user his reservations are also deleted.
+-when an admin deletes a room bookings containing that room are also deleted.